SAMS Group Australia

 Perception can make you, and it can also break you.
 The perception your price creates can help you or hurt you in several ways.

-Is your business selling itself short?
-DAVE WAKEMAN explores some essential considerations when pricing products in your jewellery store.
+Is your business undervaluing itself?
+Are you too easily influenced by competition?
+DAVE WAKEMAN examines critical factors to consider when pricing in your jewellery store.

 Pricing is one of the crucial strategic decisions that can easily be neglected.

-To me, it is one of the three most significant strategic decisions an executive makes, right up there with brand codes, target market segment, and position in the overall market.
+It is one of the three most significant strategic decisions an executive makes, right up there with brand codes, target market segments, and position in the overall market.

 Your price manifests these decisions for your target market.
 Why?
 Price is a signal.